-This Management Plan follows the NEPOSS planning manual and identifies two land use zones for Winona and Vinemount Conservation Areas.
-These zones are intended to help guide future planning, development, and management of the conservation area.
+This Management Plan follows the NEPOSS planning manual, and with the information gathered in the natural heritage inventory, two land use zones are identified for Winona and Vinemount Conservation Areas.
+These zones are intended to help guide future planning, development, and management of the conservation areas.
 The zone boundaries are shown in more detail the appended Conservation Area Zone Maps.

-Zones are intended to fulfill a variety of functions in the conservation area, including the following as outlined in the current NEPOSS manual:
+Zones are intended to fulfill a variety of functions in the conservation areas, including the following as outlined in the current NEPOSS manual: